7 Skills Ecommerce Companies Need in a Design Agency

 7. Marketing Sense

 Inevitably, your ecommerce store will be advertised, and your agency needs to understand how your marketing efforts will feed into your site.
 For everything from content to headlines to search engine optimization, this all needs to be build into your designs.

-Find an agency with all that?
+Find an ecommerce design agency with all that?
 There’s one more thing that would be icing on the cake.

 BONUS: Analytics and Insights

 You can design the most amazing ecommerce site in the world, but if you don’t know what’s working and what’s not, you are selling yourself short and missing out on additional revenue.
 And simply dropping in Google Analytics code isn’t the solution.
 It’s just about tracking all of the data…it is knowing what to track and how to gain actionable insights from this data.
 The key is to ask the right questions and determine what means success for your site.

-This doesn’t fall into your agency’s role.
+This may not fall into your ecommerce design agency’s role.
 If it doesn’t, make sure you have someone within your company focused on this.
 Once your site is up and running, this is an incredibly vital component.

 Check out this article on why analytics are so important to your site and your marketing budget.

-We highly recommend hiring a design agency with a full team that represents this entire spectrum of skills.
+We highly recommend hiring an ecommerce design agency with a full team that represents this entire spectrum of skills.
 No one person is going to be good at all of these things.
 And design is incredibly integrated across all other functions, whether that be strategy, marketing, sales, or even analytics.
 So find an agency that has that holistic view and understands how all of these things play together.